Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 SC349

-'Snowball Improved' is a popular variety well suited to warmer areas; reliable and self blanching.
+'Snowball Improved' is an open-pollinated variety well suited from cooler areas to as far north as the cooler parts of South-East QLD.
+It is reliable and self blanching.
 It forms tight solid, pure white 15 cm heads that are crisp and tender.
 It has excellent quality and is good fresh or frozen.
 Days to harvest: 52 - 70.

 syn.
 Cavolfiore di Sicilia Violetto

-This Italian cauliflower is a vigorous plant with broad, green-grey leaves and a beautiful violet, compact, 1-1.3 kg head.
-The head turns green with cooked and has a sweet mild taste both raw and cooked.
+This Italian cauliflower is a vigorous plant with broad, green-grey leaves and a beautiful violet, compact, 1 - 1.3 kg head.
+The head turns green when cooked and has a sweet mild taste both raw and cooked.
 A high mineral content is responsible for the colour.
+It is best suited to cooler areas and as far north as the cooler parts of South-East QLD.

 SC225